-- Attendance times: Remote workers should also be seen in the office for a few days every now and then.
-The rotation could be dependent on how time-consuming the journey is for them.
+- Presence times: Homeworkers should also show up at the office for a few days every now and then.
+The rotation can be made dependent on how time-consuming the journey is.

-- Social activities: RAIDBOXES organizes joint team events on a very regular basis.
-The effort is put into ways of involving the employees who work remotely is substantial as Johannes and Torben realize how important it is for integration.
+- Social activities: RAIDBOXES organises joint team events on a very regular basis.
+The effort to involve us remoters here is not insignificant.
+But Johannes and Torben have realized that this is very important for integration.

-- Feedback loops: Remote workers can't sense the atmosphere in the office.
-They also have less of a feeling for how well their work is being received.
-That's why good feedback is important.
-See our 10 Tips for Improving Your Feedback Culture.
+- Feedback loops: Remote workers don't get the vibe in the office.
+They also have less of a sense of whether and how their work is being received.
+This is where good feedback is important.
+See our 10 tips for a better feedback culture.

 Most important for remote workers is access to information.
 I don't hear my colleagues' discussions at my desk, in the kitchen, or during lunch breaks.
 Sometimes things are explained or agreed upon quickly in the spaces that I actually should know about There must be a role or processes in the company collects and documents important information and shares it in openly accessible channels.
 Remote works can be of assistance here.
 They're the first to recognize at what points information is getting lost.

-Such processes take a lot of time and effort but, in the end, all employees benefit from them.
-As a side effect, comprehensive documentation is created for everyone to use.
-RAIDBOXES solves this point with a internal wiki and specific channels in Slack.
-See the section on "Tools and meetings".
+This is time-consuming, but in the end all employees benefit from it.
+Finally, comprehensive documentation is created along the way.
+RAIDBOXES solves this point with an internal wiki and specialist groups in Slack .
+See the section "Tools and Meetings".

 Note: Companies should set out in writing important points of collaboration with remote employees.
 For example in the employment contract.
 This includes points like rights and obligations, working hours, data protection, and access to customer data.